VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Discussion

 As a proof-of-concept system, the computational and visual scalability must be improved for larger datasets.
 The algorithm choices and hyperparameters also require tuning to generalize across domains.
-Moreover, its context retrieval mechanism is substantially simpler than those in commercial products.
-In sum, VizCopilot should be regarded as a research prototype, and its limitations constrains the strength and generalizability of our conclusions.
+Moreover, VizCopilot's context retrieval mechanism is substantially simpler than those in commercial products.
+VizCopilot is a research prototype, and while its limitations constrain the strength and generalizability of our conclusions, it helps establish the potential value of giving users direct control of context engineering and of enhancing enterprise AI chatbots with visualization.
+Having shown the value of this approach, this study provides a foundation for future research exploring and refining the use of context engineering and data visualization for synthesizing large amounts of enterprise data.